openebs-archive/openebs-docs/docs/faq.md

    kubectl get cvr -n openebs
    ```

-   **Degraded:** Replica is ready to serve IOs, but, missing data sync process is yet to start.
+   The output of above command will show status as `Healthy`, `Degraded` and `Rebuilding`.
+Following are the definition for each of these status.

-   **Rebuilding:** Replica is ready to serve IOs and is in rebuilding process.
-That means, missing data sync process is started.
+   **Degraded:** Replica is ready to serve IOs, but missing data need to synced from other replicas.

-   **Healthy:** Replica is fully synced with the data.
+   **Rebuilding:** Replica is ready to serve IOs and it is in rebuilding process by copying missing data from other replicas of the corresponding cStor volume.

-   **Error:** When the status of the backend dataset is empty or unable to run the corresponding  command to obtain the details.
+   **Healthy:** When a replica of the cStor volume is fully synced the data from other replicas of this volume.

 </br>